NinjaNumber/RouteRanger-A-Trail-Finder-App/README.md

 # RouteRanger-A-Trail-Finder-App
-_a school project of building an interactive database application web-app_
+_a school project of building an interactive database application_

 Link: https://routeranger.streamlit.app/